Liquid Information Flow Control: Evaluation

 \subsection{Performance Statistics}

 We show compilation times for the microbenchmarks in \autorefs{eval:benchmarks:micro}, and for the case studies in \autorefs{eval:benchmarks:case studies}.
-We break them down into fault localization (including type checking) and patch synthesis. \toolname was able to patch each of the microbenchmarks in under a second, apart from \T{Instagram}, which takes around 3.5 seconds.
-This time is dominated by condition abduction (line~\ref{alg:abduce} of the algorithm \textproc{Enforce}), which scales exponentially with the number of variables in scope and atomic predicates in the relevant policies.
-For each of the three case studies, \toolname takes under 30 seconds.
+We break them down into leak localization (including type checking) and patch synthesis. \toolname was able to patch each of the microbenchmarks in under two second.
+For each of the three case studies, \toolname takes 30--60 seconds.
+Interestingly, the version of the conference manager with manual policy enforcement takes \emph{longer} to verify than the leaky version takes to repair (64 vs 32 seconds).
+This is a side-effect of the restriction imposed by our repair algorithm (\autoref{sec:synthesis:localization}) that expected types for patches be functionally oblivious.
+Thanks to this restriction, automatically-generated leak patches can be verified independently from the rest of the controller (and from each other); on the other hand, with manual policy enforcement \toolname verifies the controller function as a whole, which is less efficient but more precise.

 \custompar{Scalability.} Note that \toolname verifies and patches each top-level function in a program completely independently.
-Moreover, unlike prior work on program repair, patch synthesis proceeds independently for multiple leaks inside one function.
-For a stress test, we created a benchmark that performs $N$ reads (of the same field, for convenience) and then a \T{print} to an arbitrary user. \toolname's job is to patch all of the \T{get} locations with a conditional.
-We show in \autoref{eval:benchmarks:scalability-OneFunc} that patch generation time is linear in $N$ (verification is still quadratic in the size of the function, and dominates the compilation time in this case).
+Moreover, unlike prior work on program repair, patch synthesis proceeds independently for different leaks inside one function, which allows \toolname to scale to functions that require multiple patches.
+For a stress test, we created a benchmark that sequences together $N$ reads of a sensitive field, and then a \T{print} to an arbitrary user. \toolname's job is to patch each of the $N$ leaks.
+Both leak localization and patch generation scale non-linearly but relatively well: as $N$ grows from 1 to 16, the total compilation time increases from less than a second to just over $20$ seconds.
+The repair time is non-linear because with the sequential structure of our benchmark each read introduces a new variable, which is visible in all the following patches, and hence increases the search space for policy checks.
+You can find the detailed results of this experiment is \autoref{appendix:scalability}.

-In summary, \toolname compilation times are most significantly affected by the complexity of the policies and the number of arguments to the function under repair, while they scale roughly linearly with the overall size of the system.
-This result suggests feasibility of applying type-targeted synthesis to larger systems.